 Couldn’t connect to the update service

 If you are also struggling with this problem, “we couldn’t connect to the update service.
 We’ll try again later, or you can check now.
 If it still doesn’t work, make sure you’re connected to the internet.”
-Here we have collected some most applicable methods that fix almost every windows 10 update related problems include update failed to install, windows update stuck checking, update stuck downloading or failed with different error codes etc.
+Here we have collected some most applicable methods that fix almost every windows 10 update-related problems include update failed to install, windows update stuck checking, update stuck downloading or failed with different error codes, etc.

 Temporarily disable Security software, Antivirus (if installed on your system).
-And also we recommend to Disable Proxy or VPN configuration if you have configured on your machine.
+And also we recommend to Disable Proxy or VPN configuration if you have configured it on your machine.

 If you’re getting a specific error, like 0x80200056 or 0x800F0922, then respectively it might be that your Internet connection got interrupted or you need to disable any VPN service you’ve got running.